KingJA/LoadSir/README.md

 ```
 ### Step 2: Register

-tell LoadSir which one you want replace it's layout with LoadLayout.
+Tell LoadSir which one you want replace it's layout with LoadLayout.

 * ###### Register in Activity